hsluytergaethje/speaker_identification/documentation/rule_description.md

 indirect system.
 For the indirect system, it was very precise but could only attribute a small number of STW units to a speaker.
-As these units could also be successfully attributed to a speaker by the dependency-sieve, the trigram-matching-sieve is only applied in the direct system.
+As these units could also be successfully attributed to a speaker by the dependency-sieve, the `trigram-matching-sieve` is only applied in the direct system.

+### Colon-Sieve
-The colon-sieve is a pattern and proximity based sieve.
+The `colon-sieve` is a pattern and proximity based sieve.
 If an STW unit is commenced with a colon, the context before the colon is searched for subjects.
 The speaker is attributed to the closest subject.
 The subject is not checked for any additional information.
-This way we can overcome the limitations of the word lists used and of potential [pos]{acronym-label="pos" acronym-form="singular+abbrv"}-tagging- and lemmatisation errors.
+This way we can overcome the limitations of the word lists used and of potential POS-tagging- and lemmatisation errors.
 Furthermore, it enables the annotation of non-human entities as speakers as shown in example 2.

 > (2) So zog sie weiter, aber die **Drachen** sagten sogleich: *»Du bist mit nichten ein König, sondern ein Mädchen, und mit Weibern kämpfen wir nicht.«*[^5]

+### Continuous-STW-Sieve
 In direct speech, an alternating pattern between speech units does not always indicate consecutive turn-taking.
-In some cases two consecutive speech units are produced by the same speaker, as shown in example
+In some cases two consecutive speech units are produced by the same speaker, as shown in example 3.
-3. The first and the second speech unit are both produced by the speaker **José**.
+The first and the second speech unit are both produced by the speaker **José**.
 Even for human readers, this only becomes apparent, when taking into account the third speech unit, spoken by another speaker, **Martinez**.